 Vincent “Jimmy” Moschello was born in New Brighton, Staten Island, and has two brothers and a sister.
 Jimmy went to McKee H.S. and married his childhood sweetheart.
 While working for the N.Y.
 Transit Authority he raised five (count ’em) sons and lives in Eltingville, Staten Island.

 Bruce “Sonny” Copp played guitar with his father’s band when he was just 13 years old.
 He grew up in the Berry Projects in Dongan Hills, Staten Island, and graduated from the first class at Monsignor Farrell High School.
 He now lives in King of Prussia, PA with his wife and two sons.

 Our newest addition is Frank Jeckell.
 Frank was a founding member of the "1910 Fruitgum Company" logging 3 charted hits; "Simon Says", "1 2 3 Red Light" and "Indian Giver" between 1968 and 1969.
-Frank was born in Pennsylvania, raised in Rahway NJ , and now lives in Rockaway NJ with his family.
+Frank was born in Pennsylvania, raised in Linden NJ, and currently lives in Rockaway, NJ.
+Frank has 3 daughters and 3 grandchildren.

 History (Original Group)

 Vito Picone and original member Carman Romano met in the 1st grade at P.S.
 39 in the South Beach Section of Staten Island NY.
 Both had a young widowed mother and just one sibling and lived two blocks away from each other, it was inevitable that the two would become friends immediately.
 As they entered the 4th grade, the N.Y.C.
 Board of Education started a music program and oddly enough Vito and Carman were chosen as two of the four trombone players.
 The other two were Vinny Licastri who became Vito’s best friend (who would later die of leukemia at age 16, the night The Elegants recorded “Little Star”) and Ronnie Jones.